List of Naruto characters: Anko Mitarashi

 Anko Mitarashi (みたらしアンコ, Mitarashi Anko) is a kunoichi from Konohagakure and a classmate of Team Minato's.
 She was assigned to a team under the tutelage of Orochimaru.
 The two became fond of each other, and Orochimaru ultimately decided to give Anko some of his research.
 However, this resulted in Anko being the only survivor of ten Cursed Seal subjects, and also develop various snake-like abilities.
 After Orochimaru abandoned his village, Anko blamed herself and made it her personal goal to eliminate him.
 At the start of the series, she is a loud, brash tokubetsu jonin and the proctor of the second part of the Chunin Exams.
 After prematurely arriving to take the examinees to the Forest of Death, she ends up frightening Naruto when he complains about her "exaggerations" of the forest.
 She also fights Orochimaru in the forest alone when she discovers he is in there.
 During Part II, Anko is sent by the Allied Shinobi Forces to find and locate Kabuto.
 However, Kabuto ends up defeating her in battle, and uses her Cursed Seal to fuel his Reanimation Jutsu while she is unconscious.
-Sasuke and the Taka later finds her and uses her Curses Sealilng to release Orochimaru, causing the Cursed Seal to be cured.
+Sasuke and the Taka later find her and uses her Cursed Seal to release Orochimaru, causing the Cursed Seal to be cured.
 In the epilogue, Anko is an instructor at the academy, having become rather fat.
 In Japanese, Anko is voiced by Takako Honda.
 In the English dub, she is voiced by Julianne Buescher until Episode 169, when Laura Bailey takes over; Anko is also voiced by Kari Wahlgren in Naruto: Ultimate Ninja 3 and is also voiced by Cherami Leigh in Boruto: Naruto Next Generations.